 College.
-The four years of your life that are supposed to be the happiest years of your life.
+Everyone says that college years are the happiest of our lives.
 For some people, that’s honestly the truth.
 For others, not so much.
 In either case, what happens after those four years?
-Most of us spend that time living on campus, or close by, constantly surrounded by friends and a community who are all going through the same thing.
-After graduation, people move, get jobs, get married, have babies, etc. A lot of the time, this transitionary period brings a lot of emotions and feelings that we often don’t discuss, but having an open discussion about the end of college and what this means.
+Most of us spend that time living on campus, or close by.
+Constantly surrounded by friends and a community who are all going through the same thing.
+After graduation, people move, get jobs, get married, have babies, etc. A lot of the time, this transitionary period brings a lot of emotions and feelings that we often don’t discuss.
+I want to have an open discussion about the struggles with the transition out of college.

 Imagery by: Yossy Akinsanya

-A lot of graduates experience post-graduation anxiety or depression purely because while we are taught about how to study for finals, we aren’t taught how to cope with this sudden loss.
+A lot of graduates experience post-graduation anxiety or depression purely.
+While we learn how to study for finals, we don’t learn how to cope with this sudden loss of support.
 I call this a loss because you do end up losing touch with a lot of the network we’ve spent 4 years cultivating and you have to suddenly readapt to a new environment after making a different place your home.
 Being unable to be in an environment like that is hard enough, but when you add in the rising costs of education and the really tough job market, are we just setting up early 20-year olds to fail?

 Navigating this transition requires a real network behind recent graduates.
 It’s not easy to keep in touch with people, whether you are in grad school or working a 9-to-5.
-This transition is bound to have hiccups, even for people who seem to have picture-perfect lives on Instagram.
-You can be as prepared as you want for the next steps after college, but things still may not be perfect.
+This transition has hiccups, even for people who have picture-perfect lives on Instagram.
+You can be as prepared as you want for the next steps after college.
+Things still may not be perfect.
 That’s just honesty.

-As I’ve transitioned into my job, I’ve found myself having to force myself to dedicate time to doing things I love, like photography.
-I became so consumed in moving forward with my life that I forgot about the things I did in college that I loved, which did not help my mental state.
+As I transition into my job, I find myself forcing myself to dedicate time to doing things I love.
+I became so consumed in moving forward that I forgot about the things I did in college that I loved.
+This did not help my mental state.
 My life changed very rapidly between February to September.
 I decided to stay in Atlanta and work in politics instead of going to London for grad school.
 Without a place to live, I ended up moving back in with my mom.
-While I love my mother, that was not in my five-year plan and I had to cope with a lot of the constraints that happen when you go from living by yourself to going back living in my parents’ household.
-Let’s just say that transition has not been easy, but in the end, it will help me in the long run.
+While I love my mother, that was not in my five-year plan.
+I had to cope with a lot of the constraints that happen when you go from living by yourself to going back living in my parents’ household.
+Let’s just say that transition has not been easy.
+In the end, it will help me in the long run.